Just when they thought things couldn’t get worse, the world up and ended on them!

 Instead of hearing a response, the world fell to an eerie silence.
-Unsure of what the fuck had happened to her city and to the people in it, she lowered her gaze, and she noticed something in the rubble a few feet in front of her.
-Although it was covered in a thick layer of dust, she could tell it was [options: ‘a broken walkie-talkie’ or ‘a rifle with a bent barrel’].
-Without a second thought, she stepped forward and grabbed it.
+Unsure of what the fuck had happened to her city and to the people in it, she lowered her gaze to the rubble.
+In a small space protected from the elements, something yellow caught her eye.
+Without a second thought, she bent down and grabbed it.

-The deathly stillness that had surrounded her was suddenly pierced by a powerful roar.
+While she wondered if she could fix it, the deathly stillness that had surrounded her was pierced by a powerful roar.
 Riley froze and shot her gaze in the direction the sound came from—into the dense forest that had replaced a street.
 Then came crashing sounds, and an instant later, she saw…it.
 A monster the size of a grizzly, with huge, white fangs was rushing toward her, smashing through the brambles between the trees.

 Riley was tall and strong, but she was no match for the creature that was headed straight toward her.
 She knew that her only hope was to run—or hide.
 With her heart pounding, she searched for a place to take refuge, but there was nowhere to go…except into the tunnel.